In the world of video games, the weight of your mouse plays a crucial role in how you perform.

 Most often the playstyle of choice, Claw grip style can lend itself to both heavy and light mice configurations.
-For users will smaller hands, due to the decrease in total contact with the mouse, they may struggle being comfortable using higher weight mice.
-On the other hand, users with larger hands can benefit with heavier mice, as their overall maneuverability will see an increase.
+For users will smaller hands, due to the decrease in total contact with the mouse, they may struggle to be comfortable using higher weight mice.
+On the other hand, users with larger hands can benefit from heavier mice, as their overall maneuverability will see an increase.
 Claw Grip Style players are afforded the ability to best use both light and heavy mice depending on their preference.

 Now You Know Why Weight Matters